andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 $\sqrt{65} = 8.0623$.

 Which means the distance we have to walk upstage is 0.778% longer than the distance we have to walk downstage\*.
-Or if we assume an average stride distance of 2.5 ft, a difference of 1.87 inches over a total distance of 20 feet.
+So if we assume an average stride distance of 2.5 ft that's a difference of 1.87 inches over a total distance of 20 feet.

 \*I just learned what upstage & downstage meant during rehearsal today.